aeNorun/project-shittim/README.md

 Specification:
 ```
+CPU Intel Core i3 6100
+GPU Intel® HD Graphics 530 (integrated with cpu)
+RAM 4gb DDR4 2133MHz
+Storage SSD 150gb
 ```
+#### Notes:
+There is 2 types of this mini pc, there is a 65W one and 35W one (What I have is the 35W version)

+The issue with the 35W one is it doesn't come with a hhdfan

 ### 2. Lenovo Thinkcentre m700 Tower
 I bought this from Facebook Marketplace for Rp.
 650.000 or about 40 USD.
 I also upgrade the RAM to 8gb for Rp.
 193.000 or about 12 USD